 Yes, chicken eaten without the skin on may have less cholesterol than a similar portion of lamb or veal.
 But it isn’t the lowest on the cholesterol charts as compared to all other types of meat.

 Beef sirloin and chicken are nearly the same as far as cholesterol levels are concerned.
 While beef sirloin packs in about 89 mg of cholesterol in a 3.5 oz portion, a similar serving of chicken without skin has about 85 mg.

 - Have more vegetarian protein like beans and tofu, which have no cholesterol, and more fiber.

-- Have tuna, salmon, or halibut.
-These have lower cholesterol than chicken, with 3.5 oz tuna containing just 30 mg.
-Plus, you get the healthy omega-3 fatty acids.10
+- Have tuna, salmon, or halibut, which have less cholesterol than chicken (3.5 oz tuna has just 30 mg) and a lot of healthy omega-3 fatty acids.10